TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

  eqtl_pval.name AS pvalue LIMIT 100
 ```

+11. Can we identify GTEx tissues that are most likely to be affected by a specific chemical compound measured in the LINCs project?

+For this query, we need to find those tissues actually expressing a gene whose expression is affected by a compound, mosapride.

-12. Start with a compound in LINCs, find all human genes related to that compound and then all the tissues in GTEx with those genes TPM > a user-specified threshold.
+We use the LINCS dataset to find those genes that are affected by mosapride, and then we find all the tissues in GTEx with those genes TPM > a user-specified threshold.

+This is limited to 2 results for graphing purposes.
+The query after this one returns the full table.

 ```graphql
 //Returns a table containing compund generic name correlated with genes with higher than threshold expression level in different tissues